 One key thing that needs to be expanded on is how employees need to be encouraged to speak up if they think certain policies are hindering diversity in any way.
 It is easy to get caught up in individual biases and how they navigate across the workplace, so it’s important to encourage open and honest dialogue to ensure everyone feels welcome.

-If you want to encourage diversity in your recruitment process, having policies like this and actively promoting them is a great way to get buy-in across the business.
+If you want to encourage diversity in your recruitment process, then having policies like this and actively promoting them is a great way to get buy-in across the whole business

 One way to increase diversity is to set diversity targets, this could be as a percentage of the total number of the staff or a number that has been carefully thought of and considered across the board.
 Whilst this may be appealing to some, the practice can be disapproved by others.